spark-redshift-community/spark-redshift/README.md

 ## Schema for redshift super columns of complex types (Struct, Map, Array)

 By default, query results which include a super column will provide the super column as a string.
-However if the schema of the super column is known ahead of time it can be provided as part of the read and the column will be returned as the provided schema type.
+However, if the schema of the super column is known ahead of time it can be provided as part of the read and the column will be returned as the provided schema type.
 This will also enable the pushdown of operations such as getting a struct field, getting a map value by key, or getting the item at an array index.
 Retrieving maps which use key types other than StringType is not supported.